Narendra Modi Stadium Field Report - ExBulletin

 Narendra Modi Stadium Field Report

-Narendra Modi Stadium Pitch Report: The 35th match of TATA IPL 2023 will be between Gujarat Titans (GT) and Mumbai Indians (MID).
+Narendra Modi Stadium Pitch Report: Game 44 of TATA IPL 2023 will see Gujarat Titans (GT) take on Delhi Capitals (DC).

-Gujarat Titans won the last game against LSG by eight points at Ekana Stadium.
-GT have played six games this season and won four and lost two games and currently they are 4th on the IPL points table with eight points.
+Gujarat Titans beat Kolkata by seven wickets.
+GT have now played eight matches, in which they have won six and lost just two.
+Gujarat Titans are the current Table Topper with twelve points in the points table.

-GT won the IPL trophy last season and hope to win another IPL title this year.
-MI lost their last game to PBKS by 13 points in Wankhede due to poor performance by MI bowlers, but they have won three and lost three games this season.
+GT look to be in a good position this year as they were last season, and if they continue their form then they will be this year’s top contenders for the title.
+Delhi Capitals lost the last game to SRH by 8 runs, DC’s previous two wins were just by mistake they won, again, in the last one, their hitter completely collapsed and they were unable to chase 198 points.

 Tournament: Indian Premier League (IPL) 2023